rime/squirrel/INSTALL.md

 ### Prerequisites

-Install **Xcode 12.2** or above from App Store, to build Squirrel as a Universal app.
-The minimum required version is *Xcode 10* to build for `x86_64` only.
+Install **Xcode 14.0 or above from App Store, to build Squirrel as a Universal app.

 Install **cmake**.